siarw/siarw.github.io/resolved-binaries.md

 ## Absolute magnitude of KBO binaries

-The absolute magnitude of binaries is clustered around 6 \< Hv \< 8.
-However, it is not incompatible with the Hv distribution of KBOs as a whole.
+The absolute magnitude of binaries is clustered around `6 < H_V < 8`.
+However, it is not incompatible with the `H_V`` distribution of KBOs as a whole.
 In conclusion, binaries do not pick a particular absolute magnitude - they exist at all brightnesses.

 <figure>
 <img align="center" src="figs/2015/06/2015-06-25-binaries-absolute-magnitude-vs-all-kbos1.png" alt="Left: Binaries Magnitude Distribution.
 Right: Comparison to magnitude distribution of KBOs (only KBOs in the magnitude range of binaries were considered)." width=800 />